gauravxlokhande/Salesforce-Documentation/Custome Labels.md

 Step 1:custom labels // open in org in quick find
-Step 2: Language Setting // to add all languages in it Step 2: Translation Language Setting // to add the different languages in it
+Step 2: Language Setting // to add all languages in it Step 2: Translation Language Setting // to add the different languages in it Step 3: Translate // by using this we can change object picklist language
 ```